My dog is refusing to eat – what should I do?Updated a month ago

 ➡️ Keeping a food diary of what recipes have been a hit or haven't quite hit the spot can really help, as well as noting any of the above ideas if you used them for that meal, or changes in schedule.

-➡️ Finally, avoid feeding an alternative food from the one you want them to eat – including your own food - try not to teach them that if they don't eat their own food you will come to the rescue with something else.
+➡️ Finally, and this is possibly the most important tip: avoid feeding an alternative food from the one you want them to eat – including your own food - try not to teach them that if they don't eat their own food you will come to the rescue with something else.
 Dogs can be very good at training us sometimes!

 If they haven’t eaten their food after 15 minutes, simply take it away and cover it.
 Don’t give them an alternative, and do not feed them again until their next meal time.
 Dogs don’t necessarily need to eat every day – particularly if they’re not active– they simply may not be hungry.